soundpress/RulesOfNYC/docs/c06/index.rst

    (7) Location of City Property for which Group access is being requested, including township, adjacent roadways, and description of intended entrance and exit points;

-   (8) Names, ages, addresses and telephone numbers of up to twenty-nine Group Members;
+   (8) Names, ages, addresses and telephone numbers of up to twenty-nine Group Members in addition to the Group Leader;

-   (9) Waiver of liability and acknowledgement of risk for Group Leader and Group Members, with parent or guardian signature for those under 18 years of age.

-(d) Issuance Criteria.
-NYCDEP shall deny Group Access Permit applications that fail to meet the issuance criteria.
-Although NYCDEP shall strive to accommodate Group Access Permit requests whenever possible, the use of Water Supply lands for non-Water Supply purposes is subordinate to the primary interests of the Water Supply.
-Group Leaders must be aged 18 years or older.
-NYCDEP shall consider the following criteria when evaluating a Group Access Permit application:
+(f) Issuance Criteria.
+NYCDEP will deny Group Access Permit applications that fail to meet the issuance criteria listed below.
+NYCDEP will consider the following criteria when evaluating a Group Access Permit application:

    (1) Completeness of the application;